Master of Science in Finance

 1.3 Requirements related to the Master in Business and Economics degree

 Applicants who successfully completed the four-year Master in Business and Economics (Siviløkonom) with a specialisation in Finance can apply for admission to a one-year add-on programme (+1-model) and will be individually assessed for admission.

-*Based on an overall assessment, an applicant may receive a conditional offer of admission if the student lacks preparation in these courses in the Bachelor’s degree.
-The applicant will be required to take a preparatory course before the start of the academic year to fulfill this condition.
+**Based on an overall assessment, an applicant may receive a conditional offer of admission if the student lacks preparation in these courses in the Bachelor’s degree.
+The applicant will be required to take a preparatory course before the start of the academic year to fulfil this condition.
 BI Norwegian Business School offers a relevant preparatory course in July/August each year.

 2.0 PROGRAMME SPECIFIC GRADE REQUIREMENTS